Esri/calcite-design-system/.github/ISSUE_TEMPLATE/bug.md

 If someone has already opened an issue for what you are experiencing, please add a 👍 reaction to the existing issue instead of creating a new one.

-* For additional support, please check: https://developers.arcgis.com/calcite-design-system/community/
+* For support, please check: https://developers.arcgis.com/calcite-design-system/community/

 * Note that this issue will be closed if the required information below is missing.
 -->